instructor-ai/instructor/docs/examples/planning-tasks.md

 ```

 !!! warning "Graph Generation"
-    Notice that this example produces a flat list of items with dependencies that resemble a graph, while pydantic allows for recursive definitions, its much easier and less confusing for the model to generate flat schemas rather than recursive schemas.
-If y ou want to see a recursive example see [recursive schemas](recursive.md)
+    Notice that this example produces a flat list of items with dependencies that resemble a graph, while pydantic allows for recursive definitions, it's much easier and less confusing for the model to generate flat schemas rather than recursive schemas.
+If you want to see a recursive example, see [recursive schemas](recursive.md)

 ## Planning a Query Plan